filamentphp/filamentphp.com/content/plugins/ralphjsmit-media-library-manager.md

 In the rest of the documentation, if you see any code examples that use the `$panel` variable, it will refer to this variable in the panel service provider for each of the panels that you register the plugin in.

-In the rest of the docs, if we refer to the `$plugn` variable, then we mean the `$plugin = FilamentMediaLibrary::make()`.
+In the rest of the docs, if we refer to the `$plugin` variable, then we mean the `$plugin = FilamentMediaLibrary::make()`.
 This is not necessarily a variable, but it helps to keep the code examples shorter and simpler.

-Therefore, the following code examples are equivalent:
+Therefore, the following code examples mean the same:

 ```php
 $plugin